 Training providers include, but are not limited to, training schools, educational institutions, rural electric cooperatives, motor carriers, State/local governments, school districts, joint labor management programs, owner-operators and individuals.
 Most employers who train their own employees will be part of the program.
 Please check with your employer or contact a registered training provider on the FMCSA Training Provider Registry at

 a.
-383(c)- Exception for certain military drivers
+Certain military drivers

 c.
-383(h)- Exception for drivers of “covered farm vehicles
+Drivers of “covered farm vehicles"

 g.
 Drivers skills testing to remove an ‘Air Brake Restriction’